palantir/palantir-cloudpak/README.md

 _Platforms_

-- Open Shift Compute Platform versions: 4.5+
+- Cloudpak for Data 3.5 on Open Shift Compute Platform 4.5+
-- Cloudpak for Data: 3.5

 _Architectures_